Vietnam Veterans Against the War

-Vietnam Veterans Against the War (VVAW) is an American tax-exempt non-profit organization and corporation founded in 1967 to oppose the United States policy and participation in the Vietnam War.
-VVAW says it is a national veterans' organization that campaigns for peace, justice, and the rights of all United States military veterans.
+Vietnam Veterans Against the War (VVAW) is an American non-profit organization and corporation founded in 1967 to oppose the United States policy and participation in the Vietnam War.
+VVAW is a national veterans' organization that campaigns for peace, justice, and the rights of all United States military veterans.
 It publishes a twice-yearly newsletter, The Veteran; this was earlier published more frequently as 1st Casualty (1971–1972) and then as Winter Soldier (1973–1975).

-VVAW identifies as anti-war, although not in the pacifistic sense.
+VVAW identifies as anti-war and has roots in the 1960s civil rights movement, though its members are not necessarily pacifists or civil rights activists.
 Membership has varied greatly, from almost 25,000 veterans during the height of the war to fewer than 2,000 since the late 20th century.
 The VVAW is widely considered to be among the most influential anti-war organizations of the American Vietnam War era.

 History

+March origin

+The group originated as a slogan carried by protestors during New York City's 1967 Spring Mobilization march.

+On April 15, 1967, the National Mobilization Committee to End the War in Vietnam staged an improvised anti-war demonstration in New York City titled Spring Mobilization to End the War.
+The march went from Central Park to the United Nations, with over 400,000 attendees.
+Speakers included Martin Luther King Jr., Harry Belafonte, James Bevel, and Dr. Benjamin Spock.

+During this march, about 20 veterans of the Vietnam War gathered under an impromptu banner reading 'Vietnam Veterans Against the War.'
+This group included poet and author Jan Barry (a.k.a.
+Jan Barry Crumb), a West Point dropout who had served in the war as a radio specialist in an Army unit of a fixed-wing supply aircraft.

 Founding

-Vietnam Veterans Against War began as a placard slogan in the staging area for the April 15, 1967 Spring Mobilization to End the War anti-war demonstration in New York City, in which 400,000 protesters participated.
-About 20 veterans of the Vietnam War gathered under that impromptu banner, including Jan Barry Crumb, a West Point dropout who had served in the war as a radio specialist in an Army unit of a fixed-wing supply aircraft.
+On June 1, 1967, six veterans met in Jan Barry's apartment to found a new anti-war organization, "at a time when the mainstream media was wholeheartedly...promoting the war."
+This group likely comprised 24-year-old Jan Barry, Ron Kovic, Skip Delano, photographer Sheldon Ramsdell, and former Black Panther Al Hubbard.
+Other early members included David Braum, John Talbot, Art Blank, Steve Greene, Frank "Rocky" Rocks, and Stan Scholl.

+The same year, 24-year-old veteran Carl Douglas Rogers held a press conference announcing his opposition to the war.
+Rogers had been a chaplain's assistant at the 1st Logistical Command at Cam Ranh Bay from 1966 to 1967.
+Barry telephoned Rogers immediately, after which the two became collaborators and lifelong friends.
+Barry convinced Rogers to join VVAW, after which Rogers would serve as its vice president.
+According to Andrew Hunt, Rogers "marched alongside Martin Luther King Jr., appeared on numerous radio and television programs, and became the subject of feature stories in the New York Post, The New York Times, Sunday Times Magazine, Redbook, and Eye".

-Following the conclusion of the march, Crumb and five others got together to form a new anti-war organization of veterans of the unpopular foreign military conflict.
-Beginning with a desk and a telephone in the office of the Fifth Avenue Vietnam Peace Parade Committee in New York City, the formal VVAW organization was formed.
+Soon, the VVAW secured a desk and a telephone in the office of the Fifth Avenue Vietnam Peace Parade Committee in New York City.

-The VVAW's website summarizes its history, in part indicating that: